Ramon Goose: Biography

 In 2010, Goose formed a side project, the West African Blues Project, to further explore the link between blues and African music — a track of this project is featured on Rough Guide to African blues (World Music Network).
 In mid 2011, Goose met musician Jim Palmer backstage at WOMAD festival. where Palmer was performing with Baaba Maal.
 Joining with Modou Toure, (singer for Touré Kunda) Goose and Palmer formed the band Coconut Revolution; an album is expected in early 2013 from Coconut Revolution.
 In 2012, Goose started working on the Desert Rock, a unique musical project which evolved after he travelled to the Sahara and Dakar, combining his love of Berber and Mandinka rhythms and melodies with blues rock.
 In the summer of 2014 Goose showcased his new band, World Scatterings, which consists of a cast of musicians from around the world, drawing on elements of blues, folk and African music rhythms.
 In 2014, Goose released the album, Blues & Spirituals, on Acoustic Music Records.
 In 2016, Goose accepted the opportunity to perform at Buckingham Palace.
 The same year, he toured with The West African Blues Project across UK and Europe.
 Goose released, Long Road To Tiznit, which was recorded in Marrakesh and London, on 25 August 2017.
 After performing and recording 3 albums in Havana and Santiago de Cuba in 2023 Ramon formed his new Latin/Cuban/Rock influenced band The Compadres.
 In April 2025 Ramon released the single 'Porque' with the late Cuban bolero singer Nancy Maura.
-In Summer 2025 Ramon recorded an album with the 89 year old Cuban legend Alejandro Almenares, the last remaining original troubadour of Cuba's Trova style.
+In Summer 2025 Ramon recorded an album with the 89 year old Cuban legend Alejandro Almenares, the last remaining original troubadour of Cuba's Trova style recording at EGREM studios in Santiago de Cuba.